janoulle/TweetPuller/README.md

-My first Chrome extension!
+##TweetPuller
-Simple tool to pull in first 20 tweets.
+Simple tool to pull in first 10 tweets for a given twitter user.